VisualService/dotnet-zoom-meeting-SDK/README.md

 dotnet MAUI support for Android and iOS is a work in progress.
 Current status:

 - [x] Android - supported - no nuget package yet but it is coming soon.
-In the meantime you can build MobileRTC.Droid and link to the dll.
+In the meantime you can build the binding project in src\MAUI\Android\MobileRTC.MAUI, and link to the dll.
 - [ ] iOS: Not yet supported, in progress.

 # Xamarin.Forms